Seattle has seen 110 police officers depart this year, department says

 Proponents of shrinking the force have said mental-health professionals, social workers and community-based safety teams can substitute in many cases for officers with guns who too often hurt people, especially Black people.
 Seattle has since 2012 been subject to a court agreement with the U.S. Department of Justice requiring the Police Department to curb excessive force and biased policing.
 Skeptics have warned about spreading the city’s force too thin.

 This September, according to the department, 36 fully trained officers and three officers-in-training separated.
+Another 14 went on extended leave.

 Year to date, there have been 53 resignations, 50 retirements, six terminations and one death, according to the department.